 When it comes to ease of use, Zacks Advantage gets a high score.
 The process starts with signing up for the service and answering a few basic questions to define your investment goals and preferences.

 The platform will then create a tailored investment portfolio, and fund your account with diversified ETFs.
 After this, Zacks’ unique ‘active management approach will regularly adjust or rebalance the investments in your portfolio, in accordance with your risk tolerance and investment goals.

 We are happy to say that Zacks Advantage is undoubtedly a great Robo Advisor in terms of diversified portfolios.
 The service offers an extensive array of investment categories, including growth and income, inflation and defensive assets.

 In each category, you will also find asset classes that you wouldn’t normally expect from an online investment tool, such as preferred stocks, international bonds, and floating-rate notes.

 All accounts will enjoy continuous rebalancing with active management, and automatic tax loss harvesting is also offered for accounts worth more than $50,000.

 Suitability for Different Investment Budgets

 Although we stated at the beginning that Zacks Advantage is best suited for high-value investors, even those with small budgets can get a glimpse of what this platform can bring to the table.
 The minimum deposit of $25,000 is high, but we love the fact that the service will only charge 0.35% for accounts worth $250,000 and above, considering the fact that the service offers active management with continuous rebalancing and tax loss harvesting (for accounts worth $50,000 and above).

-With an actively managed and performance-driven platform that automatically builds, monitors and rebalances your portfolio, combined with a low-cost and tax-efficient automated investment service, Zacks Advantage offers a unique and diverse investment opportunity for investors of all shapes and sizes.
+With an actively managed and performance-driven platform that automatically builds, monitors, and rebalances your portfolio, combined with a low-cost and tax-efficient automated investment service, Zacks Advantage offers a unique and diverse investment opportunity for high-net-worth investors.